Our Story So Far

 Robotics is awesome.
 The ability to create and make stuff and the joy it brings is something universal amongst humans.
 Its the reason we bake pretty cakes, paint beautiful pictures and work on intricate model aeroplanes.

-Fortunately with things like the Maker Movement and STEM programmes for schools, this image is starting to change...but we still have a long way to go.
+Fortunately with things like the Maker Movement and STEM programmes for schools, things are starting to change...but we still have a long way to go.

 Success is simply the result of 3 things: Persistancy, Consistency and Patience.

-So how am I hoping to change that perception?
+So how am I hoping to improve education?

 1: All of my teaching is done in a step by step approach, where the learner is not inundated with lots of new words and technical knowledge.
 But instead we take things easy and learn one thing at a time.
 The learner also has plenty of opportunity to explore by themselves, try things out and learn through mistakes - I believe that's how we learn best.
 There is plenty of evidence to support this, which I am currently researching.